bluesky-social/bsky-docs/docs/tutorials/viewing-threads.md

 # Viewing threads

-A "thread" refers to a post, its replies (descendants), and it's parents (ancestors).
-Fetching a thread is done with the `getPostThread` method, which accepts the following parameters:
+A *thread* refers to a post, its replies (descendants), and its parents (ancestors).
+Fetching a thread is done with the `getPostThread`` method, which accepts the following parameters:

 | Parameter      | Type     | Description                                                 | Required | Default | Minimum | Maximum |
 | -------------- | -------- | ----------------------------------------------------------- | -------- | ------- | ------- | ------- |